julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 Some herbs should never meet flame.
 Not because they aren’t magical — but because their magic isn’t meant for smoke.

-So the next time your hand reaches for the match, ask not just what you’re burning — but **why**, and what you’re calling toward you.

 Not all cleansing rituals are the same, and not all herbs are culturally or ethically appropriate.

 Before choosing plants to burn, you may want to read **[Smoke Cleansing vs. Smudging](/smoke-cleansing-vs-smudging/)** — a guide to understanding the difference between global smoke traditions and Indigenous smudging, so your practice remains safe and respectful on all levels.

 ## Related Posts